-During the visit, the students discover the Wall of Names, the crypt, the exhibition on the fate of the Jews in.
+During the visit, students discover the Wall of Names, the crypt, and the exhibition on the fate of the Jews in.
 Europe and the role of the Vichy regime during the Second World War.
-Several themes are addressed, including the history of antisemitism, the major phases of the genocide, memories and their evolution.
+Several themes are discussed, including the history of antisemitism, the major phases of the genocide, memories and their evolution.

 Duration

-It includes a general visit of 1 hour and 30 minutes followed by a meeting with a witness of 1 hour and 45 minutes: former deportee, hidden child.
-This singular moment allows a dialogue to be established with the students.
-In the absence of the witness, an excerpt from filmed testimony is presented.
+It includes a general visit of 1 hour 30 minutes followed by a meeting with a witness of 1 hour 45: former deportee, hidden child.
+This singular moment allows for a dialogue with the students.
+In the absence of the witness, an excerpt from the filmed testimony is presented.

 Duration